mayank24343/Random/README.md

-# RandomPkg
+# randompkg

-`RandomPkg` is a lightweight Python module implementing a custom pseudo-random number generator (PRNG) and a set of common random utilities and probability distributions — perfect for educational use or quick experimentation.
+`randompkg` is a lightweight Python module implementing a custom pseudo-random number generator (PRNG) and a set of common random utilities and probability distributions — perfect for educational use or quick experimentation.

 ## Features